alicemunsal/dohex/DoHex2.md

 Each component can have a different complexity, we can omit unnecessary parts and libraries.
 Also we don't need to pass data to deepest part of the component if it is not necessary.
 A part might decides to directly return its response to the caller part but we should try to be consistent for part responsibilities.

 Component parts and libraries provide facade interfaces as a service for usability and testability.
 Only adapters have **Side Effects**[^10]; app, core, lib does not.
 Thus we can develop internal functionalities of these services by test driven development(TDD) techniques.
-In this way, we can decouple unit tests and internal implementations of the program for easier refactoring and we make deeper classes[^11] as a bonus.
+In this way, we can decouple unit tests and internal implementations of the component for easier refactoring and we make deeper classes[^11] as a bonus.

 ### Messaging And Scheduling